Campuses

 Fairbanks Campus

 The 2,250-acre Fairbanks campus (also known as the Troth Yeddha' Campus) offers limitless opportunities for activity and recreation.
 The main campus has two lakes and 26 miles of trails as well as a major student recreation complex for indoor sports.
-Facilities are available for basketball, volleyball, badminton, tennis, calisthenics, dance, gymnastics, judo and karate.
+Facilities are available for basketball, volleyball, badminton, tennis, calisthenics, dance, gymnastics and martial arts.
 There are rifle and pistol ranges; courts for handball, racquetball and squash; a jogging track; a swimming pool; weight training and modern fitness equipment areas; an ice arena for recreational skating and hockey; a special aerobics area; a two-story indoor climbing wall; and an outdoor climbing tower covered with ice in the winter.
 UAF sponsors intercollegiate athletic teams in men’s and women’s basketball, men’s and women’s cross-country running and skiing, coed rifle, men’s ice hockey and women’s volleyball and swimming.

-UAF has some of the best facilities in the state.
-Performances are scheduled almost every weekend during the academic year in Davis Concert Hall or Salisbury Theatre.
-The Rasmuson Library, Alaska’s largest library, offers extensive resource materials in print and online.
+- The Rasmuson Library, Alaska’s largest library, offers extensive resource materials in print and online.
 An array of computer databases provides access to hundreds of academic journals, and internet connections allow students at remote rural sites to use library resources.
-The UA Museum of the North is not only one of the top visitor attractions in the state but also a resource for students.
-Its vast collections are used for demonstration and comparative studies in classrooms and labs.

 Fairbanks Area

 Fairbanks, Alaska’s second-largest city, sits on the banks of the Chena River in the heart of Alaska.
-The downtown district is easily accessible via the local bus system and a network of bike trails.
 The city is steeped in a history of riverboat captains and gold seekers.
-Its character has been shaped by a large military presence, the construction of the trans-Alaska oil pipeline and the continuing oil economy, and a thriving university.
+Its character has been shaped by past and present mining, a large military presence, the oil industry and trans-Alaska pipeline, and a thriving university.
 It is a city where the old quietly blends with the new.
 Striking modern buildings sit side-by-side with log cabins built in the early part of the last century.

 Transportation to Fairbanks